Here we outline our four businesses, through which we contribute widely to the lives of people around the world.

 Through the introduction of ICP, we will promote appropriate low-carbon investment and raise awareness among employees.

-Impact of introducing the carbon tax on Scopes 1, 2, and 3
+Impact of Introducing the Carbon Tax on Scope 1, 2, and 3 Emissions

 The financial impact of the carbon tax was estimated based on the following calculation criteria.

-We compared the IEA's carbon price projections for each scenario with the financial impact if The CITIZEN Group's CO2 emissions reduction targets were achieved or not achieved.
-The cost of the carbon tax was calculated based on The CITIZEN Group's current CO2 emitting countries (Japan, Thailand, China, the Philippines, and Vietnam), as the amount varies from country to country.
+We compared the International Energy Agency (IEA)'s carbon price projections for each scenario with the financial impact if The CITIZEN Group's CO2 emissions reduction targets were achieved or not achieved.
+The cost of the carbon tax was calculated based on the carbon taxes in the countries where The CITIZEN Group emits CO2 (Japan, Thailand, China, the Philippines, and Vietnam), as the amount varies from country to country.

-The CITIZEN Group aims to achieve carbon neutrality by 2050 and has established a roadmap for reducing CO2 emissions (The CITIZEN Group Environmental Goal 2030).
+The CITIZEN Group aims to achieve carbon neutrality by 2050 and has established a roadmap for reducing CO2 emissions (CITIZEN Group Environmental Goals 2030).
 Taking these as a standard, we set the CO2 emissions for each year and calculated the financial impact.

 Please scroll down to see→